mpgeek/dotfiles/README.md

     $ cd ~/.dotfiles
     $ script/bootstrap

+## Integrating existing config
+@TODO

 ## Updating/Refreshing
 Treat this as a build system and utilize the `dot` command.
 For example, add a brew package to `Brewfile`, then

     $ dot